metabrainz/musicbrainz-docker/README.md

   (This option is known to take 4½ hours with 16 CPU threads and 16 GB RAM.)

   To index cores individually, rather than all at once, add `--entity-type CORE` (any number of times) to the command above.
-For example `sudo docker-compose exec indexer python -m sir reindex --entity-type artist --entity-type artist --entity-type release`
+For example `sudo docker-compose exec indexer python -m sir reindex --entity-type artist --entity-type release`

 * Or download pre-built search indexes based on the latest data dump: